Is a mirror or mirrorless camera better

 Mirrorless cameras are generally smaller and lighter than DSLRs due to the absence of a mirror mechanism.
 This makes them more portable and convenient for travel or street photography.
 The compact size also makes them less intimidating for subjects, allowing for a more discreet shooting experience.

-See also Are canon mirrorless cameras any good
+See also Why mirrorless cameras are taking over

 DSLRs, on the other hand, tend to be bulkier and heavier due to the mirror and prism system inside the camera body.
 While this can be a disadvantage in terms of portability, some photographers prefer the heft and balance of a DSLR for certain types of photography, such as sports or wildlife photography where a larger camera body can provide a better grip and stability.